Science, philosophy, politics, and religion are frequent topics for writer and public speaker Catherine Giordano.

 Who Were the Unitarian Presidents?

 The founders and the first six presidents of the United States were extraordinary men; their views were liberal, even radical, for their time.
-Remarkably, the first six presidents of the United States were all Unitarians and/or Deists, either officially or by virtue of their private views.
+Remarkably, one could argue that the first six presidents of the United States were all Unitarians and/or Deists, either officially or by virtue of their private views.

 - Some were official Unitarians because they belonged to a Unitarian Church (John Adams, John Quincy Adams).